 Visit our farm and feel ocean breezes, smell the salty air, hear the calls of owls, doves, and our ‘friendly fowl’, turkeys, ducks and chickens.
-Stroll the property (the orchard, see what we have in the planting field, seasonal high tunnel, pollinator meadow), help us with chores, sit around the communal campfire circle, join us for a Lowcountry meal, take a historical tour with us, visit a local praise house, discover Gullah culture and traditions.
-We can show you our favorite fishing spots, where we volunteer in the community, teach you a few traditional Gullah/Geechie songs, and share our stories.
-Participate in events on the farm but most of all relax and enjoy being nestled in the woods of Morning Glory Homestead.
+Stroll the property (the orchard, see what we have planted in the field, seasonal high tunnel, pollinator meadow), help us with chores, sit around the communal campfire circle, take a historical tour with us, visit a local praise house, discover Gullah culture and traditions.
+We can show you our favorite fishing spots, where we volunteer in the community, teach you a few traditional Gullah/Geechee songs, and share our stories.
+Participate in events on the farm but most of all relax and enjoy being nestled in the woods of Morning Glory Homestead Farm.

 The beach at Hunting Island State Park is only 5 miles away and there are wildlife viewing areas and boat landings all around the island.
 The Lowcountry is great for water sports, kayaking, boating, jet skiing, sailing and canoeing.
 Each season offers an opportunity to participate in fishing, crabbing, shrimping or digging for oysters in local waters.
 Explore the waters of the ACE (Ashepoo, Combahee and Edisto) Basin, the Port Royal Sound which is the estuary of bodies of water including the Broad and the Beaufort Rivers.